 Anxiety can both cause and contribute to a variety of fears.
-But one of the most common fears is the fear of death.
+An overwhelmingly common concern is the fear of death.
 Some anxiety problems actually create the fear of death on their own.
-Some make anxiety disorders worse or more common, and some are completely independent – the fear of death may be a phobia itself, and not the result of an anxiety symptom.
+Sometimes the fear of death is a symptom of other anxiety disorders, and sometimes it is its own standalone issue.

 It should be noted that death is more of a universal fear.
-You can have a fear of death without having an anxiety disorder, since death is something that most people fear at some point in their lives.
-That's why taking my 7 minute anxiety test is so important.
-It will give you an idea of whether or not you seem to be suffering from some type of clinical anxiety.
+You can have a fear of death without having an anxiety disorder since death is something that most people are naturally programmed to fear for the sake of evolution and the survival of the human race.

 Fear of Death From Anxiety Attacks

-Your heartbeat races.
+Your heart races.
 You feel sharp pains in your chest.
 The room appears to be spinning out of control.
 You don't know what's going on, but you know that something bad is happening.
-It feels like a heart attack, and you feel doom, as though the world is about to end.
+It feels like it may be a heart attack and you feel a sense of doom, as though the world is about to end.

 You feel like you're about to die.
-Then all of the sudden nothing happens, the fear generally starts to fade away (leaving you feeling drained), and you're left wondering whether something is wrong with your health.
+But you experience all of this without dying and after some time, the fear starts to fade away (leaving you feeling drained), and you're left wondering whether something is wrong with your health.

 What you may have had was a panic attack, and the fear of death is a symptom of the attack.
 Here the fear of death is caused by several factors: